wasp-lang/wasp/stic/README.md

 ## Setup
 Install `stack`.

 Run `stack setup` in the project root to do initial setup.
-Or, you can just run `stack build` and it will also run `stack setup` as part of it.

 ## Project configuration overview
 This is a [Stack](https://docs.haskellstack.org/en/stable/README/) project.